 Leading the Region With Multiple Expressive Therapies

 Dominion Hospital stands as one of relatively few facilities in the United States to offer multiple expressive therapies to adults, adolescents and children with mental health disorders and/or the experience of trauma.
-We lead the Northern Virginia and metropolitan Washington, D.C., region by providing art therapy, dance/movement therapy, music therapy and therapeutic recreation services close to home.
+We lead the Northern Virginia and metropolitan Washington, D.C., region by providing art therapy, dance/movement therapy, music therapy, recreational therapy and therapeutic yoga services close to home.

 As members of Dominion Hospital’s multispecialty treatment teams, our expert expressive therapists collaborate in developing treatment plans while working with physicians, social workers, psychiatric nurses, psychiatric technicians, educators, dietitians and other clinical staff to identify and deliver the most appropriate care in the least restrictive environment possible.